 Whilst browsing, look into average salaries for the industry and your target location, as they may differ from what you're used to.
 Turn to job boards and employment review sites like Glassdoor to gather this information.

 Also, try to gauge the jobs market for vacancies in your target industry to see if there is a demand for new talent in the first place.
 Failing that, sign yourself up to a few relevant recruitment agencies and speak to recruiters about what they're witnessing in the field to identify if there are prospects out there for you.

 It's also vital to cross-reference your current skill set with job listings of interest to see if you're up to par.
 Identify what skills you lack as well.
-If you're in no great rush to pursue a new opportunity, or you have some time on your hands, you might take on a new course in the meantime to give you the extra edge when you decide it's time to apply.
+If you're in no great rush to pursue a new opportunity, or you have some time on your hands, in the meantime you might take on new online courses to learn new skills to give you the extra edge when you decide it's time to apply.

 Reframe your CV to highlight why you're a fit

 Once you've chosen the industry you want to enter, it's time to tweak and tailor your CV.
 This is not only to show that you're interested in this field, but also to represent your skills and experience in a way that proves your suitability to the role.

 Start by updating your personal profile and owning the fact that you are changing industries and why this is a great opportunity for both you and the prospective employer.

 Then show how and why you're a match for the role.Identify qualities, requirements and keywords to add to your CV that were listed in the job description and that you align with.
 This will help you pass through the applicant tracking system.

 Since this new opportunity is effectively the same role with a twist, you may find you're a close match.
 But if you're not, don't panic.
 This is where you can lean on demonstrating your transferable skills, such as communication, leadership and teamwork, which are desirable in every industry.